-While the time period can be up to 12 months, you have the option to draw on the funds at the time of your choosing.
+The time period for a forward contract can be up to 12 months ahead.
+And you can draw on the funds at the time of your choosing.

 A forward contract can be useful if you have exchanged on the sale a property abroad, but you are awaiting the completion date.

 While you wait, which can drag on for weeks or months, you remain exposed to the daily fluctuations in exchange rates.